IBM/CAST/docs/source/csmdb/csm_db_connections_script_sh.rst

 Using csm_db_connections_script.sh
 ==================================

-.. note:: To list and or kill PostgreSQL database connection(s).
+This script is designed to list and/or kill all active connections to a PostgreSQL database.

-The csm_db_connections_script.sh creates a log file ``/var/log/ibm/csm/csm_db_connections_script.log`` (Each session is logged according to each query executed) For a quick overview of the script functionality:
+Logging for this script is placed in */var/log/ibm/csm/csm_db_connections_script.log*

 Usage Overview
 --------------

 .. code-block:: bash

- run /opt/ibm/csm/db/./csm_db_connections_script.sh –h, --help.
+    /opt/ibm/csm/db/./csm_db_connections_script.sh –h, --help.

- This help command (-h, --help) will specify each of the options available to use.
+The help command (-h, --help) will specify each of the options available to use.

 +------------------------------------+--------------------------------------------+-------------------------------------------+
 |               Options              |                 Description                |                   Result                  |